SUSE-Enceladus/img-proof/docs/source/usage.rst

 The **instance-option** arguments provide a way to enable instance options that will be activated when launching instances.
 This is a multi-option value.
-To provide multiple options in a single command split each option into a separate argement.
+To provide multiple options in a single command split each option into a separate argument.
 An example for tests in Google:

 .. code-block:: console